f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     2021-02-23T17:38:11+00:00 10.1.18.2 blade-2(p2) lacpd[1]: priority="Debug" version=1.0 msgid=0x3401000000000045 msg="PDU:" direction="Transmitted" interface="1/1.0" length=124.

-Currently in both the system controller and chassis partition webUI’s logging levels can be configured for local logging, and remote logging servers can be added.
+Currently in both the system controller and chassis partition webUIs logging levels can be configured for local logging, and remote logging servers can be added.
 The **Software Component Log Levels** can be changed to have additional logging information sent to the local log.
-The remote logging has its own **Severity** level which will ultimately control the maximum level of all messages going to a remote log server regardless of the individual Component Log Levels.
+The remote logging has its own **Severity** level, which will ultimately control the maximum level of all messages going to a remote log server regardless of the individual Component Log Levels.
 This will allow for more information to be logged locally for debug purposes, while keeping remote logging to a minimum.
 If you would like to have more verbosity going to the remote logging host, you can raise its severity to see additional messages.

 .. image:: images/velos_diagnostics/image4.png
   :align: center